divided7/SSSGCN/README.md

 It is currently being organized and will be open-sourced.
 The code and data will be made public after undergoing our de-identification review.

 ## News
-We have implemented a scoring system for Nanquan(南拳) based on this projection, gif demo as:
+We have implemented a scoring system for Nanquan(南拳) based on this projection, video demo as:

 [https://user-images.githubusercontent.com/15977946/124654387-0fd3c500-ded1-11eb-84f6-24eeddbf4d91.mp4](https://youtu.be/ryusg7_Xki4)